Kenny Ingram

-Kenny Ingram (born February 27, 1986) is a former American football linebacker.
+Kenny Ingram (born February 27, 1986) is an American former football linebacker-Edge rusher.
 He was signed by the New York Giants as an undrafted free agent in 2009.
-He played college football at Florida State.

 Ingram also played for the Hartford Colonials and the Virginia Destroyers of the United Football League.

-Early years
+Early life

-Ingram graduated from Edgewater High School in 2004 where he was a three-star player by Rivals.com and the No. 14 rated safety in the nation.
+Ingram went to Edgewater High School, was a three-star player by Rivals.com and the No. 14 rated safety in the nation.
 He was a two-sport athlete who also played basketball and helped lead his team to the 6A state championship in 2003.
 He totaled 60 tackles and five interceptions as a senior, and as a junior he recorded 60 tackles (35 unassisted tackles and 25 assisted) along with six interceptions.
-He also played wide receiver in high school.
+He also played tight end in high school.

 College career

 In 2008 Ingram played in a career-high 13 games and made the first five starts of his career and recorded a single-season career-high 22 tackles and 3.5 tackles for loss.
 In 2007, he re-joined the Seminoles after earning his eligibility back during the summer of 2007.
 He spent the summer of 2006 at Tallahassee Community College and the entire 2006–07 academic year at East Central Community College in Decatur, Miss.
 In 2007, he played in nine games and recorded five tackles as a special teams player.
 As a freshman in 2005 he appeared in 12 of Florida State's 13 games and finished with 10 tackles as he earned playing time in the defensive backfield and on special teams.
 He redshirted in 2004.